insooth/insooth.github.io/template-instance-deconstruction.md

 # How to deconstruct a template instance

-I was asked recently the question about the template instance's parameters inspection possibilities in order to be able to stringify the types and integral constants used to create that instance.
+I was asked recently a question about the template instance's parameters inspection possibilities in order to be able to stringify the types and integral constants used to create that instance.

-Namely, having a template with _N_ parameters, and an instance (an object or just a type) of that template we would like to print the parameters with which that instance was created.
+Namely, having a template with _N_ parameters, and an instance (an object or just a type) of that template we would like to print the text representation of the parameters with which that instance was created.
+This article presents an example solution to that problem.

 ## Deconstruct through pattern matching

-The task is to match against the type constructor (here: a template) of a particular instance of a template, and to extract the parameters that were used to create that instance (in other words: to _deconstruct_ the instance).
+The task is to match against the type constructor (here: a template) used to create a particular instance (of that template), and to extract the parameters that were used to create that instance (in other words: to _deconstruct_ the instance).
 Having the parameters extracted we want to apply them to a user-specified action.
-Since no modifications of the parameters are allowed (all are constant), we may either transform those constants into the other constants, or apply a type constructor to them.
+Since no modifications of the parameters are allowed (all the parameters are _immutable_, either a type or a constant), we may either transform those parameters into the other parameters, or apply a type constructor to them.
+Note that we do know nothing about the extracted parameters, thus we cannot assume the presence of certain properties.

 Template-based pattern matching will be used to deconstruct an instance of a given (known) template.
-Extracted parameters will be stored in a heterogeneous container, a `std::tuple`.
-A non-intrusive approach to deconstruction will be presented (i.e. without modifications to the existing data types, and with no use of nested types likes `value_type` or `result_type`).
+The extracted parameters will be stored in a heterogeneous container, a `std::tuple`.
+A non-intrusive approach to deconstruction will be presented (i.e. without modifications to the existing data types, and with no use of the nested types like `value_type` or `result_type`).
 An example for a single-parameter template follows:

 ```c++
 template<template<class> class S, class T>